Nivalyx/osu-wiki/wiki/Medals/en.md

 All beatmaps in the pack have to be cleared in the [osu!standard](/wiki/osu!standard) game mode in order to qualify for the badge unless otherwise specified.
 The usage of either [difficulty reduction mods](/wiki/Game_modifier#difficulty-reduction) or [difficulty increase mods](/wiki/Game_modifier#difficulty-increase) is permitted.

-It is worth noting that .
-For the list of all the [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) in their legacy/original state, see [Legacy Beatmap Packs](/wiki/Medals/Legacy_Beatmap_Packs).

 ### List of obtainable Beatmap Packs medals

 | Medal name | Requirement(s) |